Automorphism groupoids in noncommutative projective geometry

-\end{theorem*} Here, $\Aut(E \uparrow \pro{n})$ is the group of automorphisms of the point scheme that extend to $\pro{n}$.
-The group $\uuline{\Aut}(\cA)$ is that obtained from the slice category associated to $\cA$, modulo graded Morita equivalence.
-The theorem thus says that, up to graded Morita equivalence, the generalized automorphisms of a geometric noncommutative $\pro{n}$ are precisely controlled by the geometry of the point scheme.
-We conclude with two examples of the theorem: quantum deformations of polynomial rings in $n$ variables; and Sklyanin algebras, an important class of noncommutative $\pro{2}$s, before briefly discussing an alternative approach to considering noncommutative $\pro{2}$s in an appendix.
+The theorem therefore says that the (generalized) automorphisms of a geometric noncommutative $\pro{n}$ are controlled by the geometry of the point scheme with its embedding in $\pro{n}$.
+We conclude with three examples of the theorem: the commutative case of $\cO(\pro{n})$; quantum deformations of polynomial rings in $n$ variables; and Sklyanin algebras, an important class of noncommutative $\pro{2}$s.